An Introduction:

 Somewhere—Something is an independent design practice shaped by architecture, technology, and the spaces in between.

-Design is deeply connected to the forces that shape our world — social, environmental, aesthetic, economic, political.
+Design is connected to the forces that shape our world — social, environmental, aesthetic, economic, political.
 The choices we make, the brands we engage with, the environments we move through: these shape who we are, collectively and as individuals.
-It is how we negotiate culture, value, identity, and the futures we build.

 At the centre of every project, there's always a question, or two: